tlswg/tls13-spec/draft-ietf-tls-tls13.md

   statistical analysis aimed at revealing the identity of the original user.

-It is recommended that implementations include defenses against 0-RTT replay, including time-based defenses (see {{replay-time}}).
+It is RECOMMENDED that implementations include defenses against 0-RTT replay, including time-based defenses (see {{replay-time}}).
 It is important to note that time-based defenses alone are insufficient to mitigate idempotency and side-effect issues.
-As a measure to ensure continued and robust defenses against application issues it is RECOMMENDED that any application using 0-RTT data intentionally replay still-valid encrypted 0-RTT data non-deterministically.
+It is RECOMMENDED that applications include additional mitigations to prevent undesired behavior due to replayed 0-RTT data.
+As a measure to ensure continued and robust defenses against application issues it is also RECOMMENDED that any application using 0-RTT data intentionally replay still-valid encrypted 0-RTT data non-deterministically.
+0-RTT capable clients and implementations MAY also intentionally replay 0-RTT data.

 The same warnings apply to any use of the early exporter secret.